The best camping hatchets are 12 to 14 inches long, weigh 1 to 2 pounds, and are made from durable steel.

-- Keep in mind the axe is a forged one piece design, so you can’t replace the handle or head if damaged, although this does make maintenance much easier.
+- Remember that the axe is a forged one-piece design, so you can’t replace the handle or head if damaged, although this makes maintenance much easier.

-- It is one of the heaviest camping axes in the category at 2.0 lb because of its one piece steel design.
+- It is one of the heaviest camping axes at 2.0 lb because of its one-piece steel design.

 3. Husqvarna Composite Hatchet

-The first thing you will notice about this hatchet is the design of the blade – it has a flat top and a downwards facing blade.
+The first thing I noticed about this hatchet is the design of the blade – it has a flat top and a downwards facing blade.
 It also has a hammer function on the back of the blade which I have found to be very useful when camping for hammering in tent pegs.
 I am a big fan of having less tools but more functionality.

-Husqvarna also claim to have an anti-friction coating on the head help with cutting and splitting, although I personally couldn’t notice any difference in terms of performance.
+Husqvarna also claims to have an anti-friction coating on the head to help with cutting and splitting, although I couldn’t notice any difference in terms of performance.